Find errors in a range

 Because we have a table with four columns, apply the formula below to find errors in a range.

-1. Select the range which contains data
+1. Select the range that contains data

 select the range which contains data